The Best Cha Ca Hanoi You Have Ever Tasted

 4. How to eat Cha Ca Hanoi?

-Unlike other Vietnamese traditional dishes, Cha Ca Hanoi is the most complicated dish to serve because it requires so many condiments and diners should pay attention to how to eat it for the best dining experience.
+Unlike other traditional Vietnamese dishes, Cha Ca Hanoi is the most complicated dish to serve because it requires many condiments, and diners should pay attention to how to eat it for the best dining experience.

 After everyone has found a seat at the table, the dill, spring onion, lime, shrimp paste, and toasted peanuts are served.
-At last, a portable stove is set down on the table, and a sizable frying pan with the fish pieces is placed atop it.
+Finally, a portable stove is set down on the table, and a sizable frying pan with fish pieces is placed on top.
 The final step must be taken before guests enjoy this hearty meal: grilled fish seasoned with dill and spring onions is fried in fat or oil and served to the diner.

 how to eat cha ca hanoi